GregAbram/HiLat/README.md

     rmax = np.max(r)
     output.Points = output.Points / rmax

-Add Python Programmanble Filters with this code to the Surface and DScale'd volumetric data.
+Add Python Programmable Filters with this code to the Surface and DScale'd volumetric data.
 Do not forget to check the Copy Arrays box!

-My apologies for the complexity here... this doesn't fit well in the Paraview paradigm,
+My apologies for the complexity here...  doesn't fit well in the Paraview paradigm,

 ### Step 1: Selecting the Surface Points